We will run trains every Sunday and Bank Hol Monday until September 24th

 Photography at Eaton Park Min.
 Rly.

 The Company, and its nominated associates or agents reserve the right to take photographs or video footage of the trains in operations with or without passengers, for the purposes of publicity, media articles related to the operation of the Railway or any other reason that the Society determines.
-By travelling on our trains you consent to this.
-If you do not agree to this then please do not purchase a ticket.
+The railway is regarded as wholly in the public domain for photographic purposes.
+By travelling on our trains you acknowledge this.
+If you do not wish to feature in any photographs then please do not purchase a ticket.
+If you have special requirements then please let us know.

 Our Railways